VSadov/csharplang/proposals/RefReadonlySpanDesignChoices.md

 # Design decisions made on the way to ref/span features ##

 Most of these decisions logically follow from the general directions as discussed in LDM meetings.
 In many cases they were vetted in LDM meeting by quick checks, in email or in online spec discussions.
-They are collected here to make sure they are recorded in one place to make sure once more that all stakeholders are ok with this going forward.
+They are collected here to make sure they are recorded in one place and to make sure once more that all stakeholders are ok with this going forward.

 This could also be a good resource when writing a testplan or a spec for these features.